Tenzer/tenzer.dk/content/post/macro-module-for-apache.md

 Installation
 ------------
 First we need to get the module installed, since it is not installed in a default [Debian](https://www.debian.org/)/[Ubuntu](http://www.ubuntu.com/) installation.
 I presume you already have Apache2 installed, otherwise you should install that first.
-We can use <acronym title="Advanced Package Tool">APT</acronym> to install the module, just run the following command as root:
+We can use APT to install the module, just run the following command as root:

 {{< highlight shell >}}
 apt-get install libapache2-mod-macro